 When I go to pay for any purchase at the register, I pay only with bills.
 Even if my total is $0.01, I still break a bill instead of giving them a penny.
 At the end of the week, I count all the loose change and deposit that amount into the Disney fund.
 I don’t miss it.

 Our Disney fund is kept in this cute bank we picked up from Disney World.
-You can also find it online at The Disney Store (just search Disney Bank).
+What do you keep yours in?

 My kids “helped” me make our jar pretty last week.
 I added vinyl to the jar.
 First I downloaded the Disney font and some Mickey’s free from the internet and then I used my Sure Cuts A lot program to design the jar, then I cut the vinyl with my Cricut.
 Our jar is all pretty and reminds us every time we put $ in why we are saving.